Running Shoes: Advice

-James McCormack is a Physical Therapist who specialises in knee, foot & ankle injuries. www.james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+James McCormack is a Physical Therapist specialising in knee, foot & ankle injuries.
+James-mccormack.com participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-The best shoes for knee arthritis whether used for running or walking are those with a lot of cushioning.
-The cushioning of the shoe can absorb some of the impact from the contact of your foot to the ground.
+The best shoes for knee arthritis, whether used for running or walking, are those with a lot of cushioning.
+The shoe’s cushioning can absorb some of the impact from the contact of your foot to the ground.
 This means that less impact continues up the legs to your knees.
-The degenerative process of arthritis makes the knee joint less well-equipped to effectively absorb impact.
-Below are two good options for running shoes for knee arthritis for men and women.
+The degenerative process of arthritis makes the knee joint less well-equipped to absorb impact effectively.
+In this article, we recommend the two best running shoes for knee arthritis for men and women.
 These shoe models offer plush cushioning to reduce the impact on your knee.

-The Hoka brand was born in the French Alpes in the ultra-running and trail-running scene. they were created to have plush cushioning, to reduce the high impact of running downhill.
-The Clifton 8 is a fantastic neutral shoe that is described by Hoka as “soft and light”.
-The responsive foam sole is impressively light, while delivering effective cushioning.
+The Hoka brand was born in the French Alpes in the ultra-running and trail-running scene.
+They were created to have plush cushioning to reduce the high impact of running downhill.
+The Hoka Clifton 9 is a fantastic neutral shoe described by Hoka as “soft and light”.
+The responsive foam sole is impressively light while delivering effective cushioning.

-The Gel-Nimbus 24 model has been designed specifically as a neutral shoe for distance running with, as Asics describes “advanced impact protection” to create a soft landing for each step.
-This version is also significantly lighter than the previous, meaning there is no compromise and you can still run in light and springy shoes.
+We recommend the Asics Gel-Nimbus 25 model, designed specifically as a neutral shoe for distance running.
+Asics describes this model as providing “advanced impact protection” to create a soft landing for each step.
+This version is also significantly lighter than the previous, meaning there is no compromise, and you can still run in light and springy shoes.

-Brookes is another reliable brand of running shoes that can be trusted with delivering a good shoe for stability and cushioning.
+Brookes is another reliable brand of running shoes that can be trusted to deliver a good shoe for stability and cushioning.
 The Adrenaline GTS 22 has been designed for soft landings while providing added support for those runners who overpronate.
-Their guide rail technology reduces excess movement of the foot and ankle, which aids the efficient movement of the knee also.
+Their guide rail technology reduces excess movement of the foot and ankle, which aids the efficient movement of the knee.